Michael York: Personal life

 York met photographer Patricia McCallum in 1967 when she was assigned to photograph him, and they married on 27 March 1968, York's 26th birthday.
-His stepson is Star Wars producer Rick McCallum.
+His stepson is Star Wars and Young Indiana Jones producer Rick McCallum.
 York was named to the International Best Dressed List Hall of Fame in 1977.

-Health issues
+Health problems

 York announced he was suffering from the rare disease called amyloidosis in 2013.
 Doctors initially thought he had bone cancer.
 He underwent a stem cell transplant, which can alleviate symptoms, in 2012.

-York and his wife moved to Rochester, Minnesota, in 2022 to be closer to the Mayo Clinic Hospital for treatment.
+In 2022, in order to be closer to the Mayo Clinic for treatment, York and his wife moved to Rochester, Minnesota.